Project and Forget: Solving Large-Scale Metric Constrained Problems: Project and Forget: Linear Inequalities

-In some problems, we have constraints defined using subsets of the data points and we may not have an oracle that satisfies property \ref{prop:sep}.
+In some problems, we have constraints defined using only subsets of the data points and we may not have an oracle that satisfies Property \ref{prop:sep}.
 For such cases, we present a stochastic version of our algorithm.
-Instead of calling \textsc{Metric Violation} or an oracle with property \ref{prop:sep}, we want an oracle with the following stochastic property.
+Instead of calling \textsc{Metric Violation} or an oracle with Property \ref{prop:sep}, we want an oracle with Property \ref{prop:rand}.
+This version of our algorithm is very similar to the algorithms presented in \cite{Nedic2011RandomAF, Wang2015RandomMP}.
+The major difference being that we do not need to perform a gradient descent step.
+Instead, we maintain the KKT conditions by keeping track of the dual variables and doing dual corrections.
+In practice, using \textsc{Project and Forget} with the random oracle tends to produce better results than~\cite{Nedic2011RandomAF,Wang2015RandomMP} because we remember the active constraints that we have seen, instead of hoping that we sample them.